 Why does a ClickHouse cluster take up 3 hosts more than it should?

-When creating a ClickHouse cluster with two or more hosts, Managed Service for ClickHouse automatically creates a cluster of three ZooKeeper hosts for managing replication and fault tolerance.
-These hosts are included when calculating the resource quotas used in the cloud and when calculating the cost of the cluster.
+When creating a ClickHouse cluster with 2 or more hosts, Managed Service for ClickHouse automatically creates a cluster of 3 ZooKeeper hosts for managing replication and fault tolerance.
+These hosts are considered when calculating the resource quotas used by the cloud and the cluster cost.
 By default, ZooKeeper hosts are created with a minimal host class.

 For more information about using ZooKeeper, see ClickHouse documentation.